-Aimed at gifted professionals under the age of 40, La Maestra International Competition for Women Conductors will showcase 12 candidates of the highest calibre, following a carefully-managed selection process.
+Aimed at gifted professionals, La Maestra International Competition for Women Conductors will showcase 12 candidates of the highest calibre, following a carefully-managed selection process.
 The competition will award several financial prizes, professional engagements, as well as extensive career support.

 A gender balanced selection committee – composed of conductors Claire Gibault and François-Xavier Roth, composer Graciane Finzi, and Philharmonie de Paris general manager Laurent Bayle – will meet to select 12 candidates, whose names will be announced on 30 September 2019.